Walsall: Railway

+There is also a suburban station at Bescot Stadium, at which the Walsall-Wolverhampton service also calls.

 Trams

 A tram service began in the town towards the end of the 19th century and ran until 2 October 1933.

 The West Midlands Metro now runs from Wolverhampton to Birmingham city centre.
 Soon, the metro will operate a tram extension from north of the former Wednesbury Town railway station across Potter Lane to a stop at Brierley Hill; this will see the metro line use the corridor from Wednesbury Town to Dudley, before running street level and back onto the track at Canal Street, then branching off to Merry Hill and a tram stop at Brierley Hill.

 The corridor section from Walsall to Wednesbury Town has been preserved for freight traffic to use to Round Oak Steel Terminal in the near future.
 It is possible that the metro extension will look to run an extension to Walsall via Bescot, but will utilise the line with either people carriers or tram-trains.

 Walsall was also to be part of the former 5 Ws scheme which would have connected it to Wolverhampton, Wednesfield, Willenhall and Wednesbury.
 Walsall Council decided to pull Walsall and Willenhall out of the scheme in favour of reopening the line to Wolverhampton to passengers via Darlaston and Willenhall.
 A proposal for the new stations to be built is part of a wider investment strategy to improve local services.